 The Porsche 356 was for sale as a 2-door coupe, as the 356 convertible, and a 2-door roadster.
 Well-loved in the coupe and open-top variations, the Porsche 356 has consistently garnered praise as a lightweight and agile, rear-engine, rear-wheel-drive vehicle.
 During the first two years of production, starting in 1948, 60 Porsche 356s were built by hand in Austria.
 The production plant then relocated to Stuttgart, Germany, where the rest of the Porsche 356s were manufactured.

-Of the 76,000 Porsche 356S produced, some estimates say that approximately half of these sturdy cars have managed to survive.
+Of the 76,000 Porsche 356S produced, some estimates say that approximately half of these sturdy cars survive.
 Almost half of those vehicles made it to America, and 40% of those wound up in California.

 The Porsche 356 remains a highly collectible specimen.
 Many earlier models may lack air conditioning and modern safety equipment.
 Still, they are excellent vintage race cars that are reliable and quite fast compared to other vehicles of that class.
 Most working Porsche 356 vehicles will get good gas mileage and manage to keep up with freeway traffic fairly easily.

 These bathtub Porsches—as they are called since they resemble upside-down bathtubs—have quite a storied history as the beginning of the Porsche production legacy.
 Perhaps that’s why they have managed to retain their value so well over the past 60-70 years.
 After all, they’ll cost at least as much as a new Porsche 911 in today’s market.

 The Porsche 356 reviews are highly favorable.
 Throughout production, the Porsche 356 was available as the first-generation 356, then the A (1955-1959), B (1959-1963), and C (1963-1965/66) types until they were phased out in favor of the Porsche 901 (later 911) line.